Skip to main content

 Week 3

-You may have noticed that smokers sometimes find themselves smoking without even being aware of lighting up.
+, you may have noticed that you sometimes find yourself smoking without even being aware of lighting up.
 Over time most smokers build up many habits (even rituals) around smoking.
 After years of practice, these habits become automatic, and the situations associated with them become triggers for smoking.

 Get Your Finger on Your Triggers